Tekesha Martinez

 Tekesha A. Martinez (born April 2, 1978) is an American politician who was the mayor of Hagerstown, Maryland, from 2023 to 2024.
 She was appointed to be Hagerstown's first Black mayor in 2023.

-Prior to her mayoral appointment in Hagerstown, Martinez was elected to a seat on the City Council, becoming one of the first Black women Councilmembers elected in the City's history.
-Martinez has also worked at the Washington County Boys and Girls Club, which she attended as a youth, and served as a community mediator for the Washington County Community Mediation Center.
+Prior to her mayoral appointment in Hagerstown, Martinez was elected to a seat on the City Council, becoming one of the first Black women councilmembers elected in the city's history.
+Martinez has also worked at the Washington County Boys and Girls Club and served as a community mediator for the Washington County Community Mediation Center.

 Early life

-Martinez was born and raised in Hagerstown, Maryland, where she attended local schools and grew up in the Washington County Foster Care system.
+Martinez was born and raised in Hagerstown, Maryland, where she attended local schools and grew up in the Washington County foster care system.
 While still at high school, she became pregnant and gave birth to her first of five children at the age of 17.
 Martinez experienced difficulty with raising her child and sought help from social service agencies, who ignored her, prompting her to move to Baltimore, where she became interested in poetry.
 She moved back to Hagerstown and took multiple jobs in hospitality, retail, and construction.
-She then became involved with the Washington County Boys and Girls Club.
+She then became involved with the Washington County Boys and Girls Club, which she attended as a youth.